michhar/azureml-keras-yolov3-custom/README.md

 ```

 The annotations and images in this Storage container will then be used in the training script (mounted by Azure ML as a Data Store).

+> Note:  to get back to the "Cloud Project" in VoTT, simply open VoTT 2, select "Open Cloud Project" and select the "target" connection or output connection and the `.vott` file.

 ## Use driver Python script to train a model in the cloud